By Peter Wright & Paul Elam (2017)

 Vilar hits the nail right on the head; that many women have been taught they will be protected while having every whim catered for by simply playing the child.

 The good news is that our vulnerability to abuse is corrected in one move: by men refusing to play parent, whether indulging or trying to correct women who are perpetual children.
-Instead we have to insist that our female partners woman-up right alongside us, showing reciprocal responsibility between two adults.
+Instead we have to insist that female partners woman-up right alongside men, showing reciprocal responsibility between two adults.
 Or be prepared to show them the door once it’s apparent that the task is too much for them to take on.

 C.G.
 Jung, ‘The Psychology of the Child Archetype’ in The Archetypes and the Collective Unconscious, Princeton University Press (1969)